Living in Osaka Vs. Tokyo

 Osaka ranks quite high in the total number of foreign residents in Japan.

-As per the Japanese government data of June 2022, with 566,525 foreigners living in Tokyo prefecture, Tokyo ranks number 1 in Japan as a home to 19.13% of the total 2,961,969 foreign residents in Japan and 4.05% of the total population of Tokyo.
+According to June 2022 Japanese government data, 566,525 foreigners live in Tokyo prefecture, which ranks number 1 in Japan.
+Tokyo is home to 19.13% of the 2,961,969 foreign residents and 4.05% of the total population.

 However, Osaka ranks second with 262,681 foreign residents, which is 8,87% of the total foreign residents in Japan and 2.97% of the total population of Osaka.